sfhorng/AIPI-561-Final-Project/README.md

 [Demo video](https://duke.box.com/s/ffesfyffv021zrpd95ekl35hhvu49nn1)

 ## Purpose
 The Streamlit application serves as a chatbot that focuses on providing information about <ins>select</ins> American movies across all decades starting from the 1900s.
 It retrieves output from a [Llamafile](https://github.com/Mozilla-Ocho/llamafile), TinyLlama, so it can be run locally from your personal machine.
 This Small Language Model is enriched with [scraped movie details](https://github.com/prust/wikipedia-movie-data)  from the wikipedia-movie-data repo that has been loaded into a local information vector_store file.
 The information includes release year, genre, main cast and crew, and plot summary.
-The application uses the [LlamaIndex framework](https://docs.llamaindex.ai/en/stable/) to connect to the Llamafile, do the retrieval for relevant context for the query, and retrieve the final output from the Llamafile.
+The application uses the [LlamaIndex framework](https://docs.llamaindex.ai/en/stable/) to connect to the Llamafile, retrieve the relevant context for the query, and retrieve the final output from the Llamafile.

 ## Architecture Diagram
 For some background, the following are the steps used to create the vector store, or index.
 This is a one-time step that has already been completed, so you would be able to use this output in step 3 of the "Setting up" section below.
 The vector store will be loaded into memory upon app startup.